USF Logo

 (B) Model Systems

 Chemical models that mimic the active site metal environment and/or the function of metallohydrolases are built for the investigation of the spectroscopic properties and water activation of the enzymes.
 Several model systems have been studied in our laboratory to establish their hydrolytic capability.
 These systems include metallopolymers, metal-binding natural products and synthetic compounds, as well as metallopeptides.
 (Read more here!)
+An investigation of the oxidation/oxygenation reactions of an Fe-polymer system was published and featured on the cover of European Journal of Inorganic Chemistry.

-(II) "Metalloantibiotics"
+(II) "Metalloantibiotics" and Microecology

-(III) Chemistry of the Alzheimer's disease-related metallo-β-amyloid
+(III) Chemistry of the Alzheimer's disease-related metallo-β-amyloid and biological oxidative stress

 (IV) NMR Studies of Paramagnetic Molecules

 3. Metalloantibiotics, including anthracyclines, streptonigrin, and aureolic acids, and their interactions with DNA have been studied by means of NMR techniques.
 The structure and function relationship of the widely used peptide antibiotic bacitracin has also been studied by means of NMR using Co(II) as a probe.
 These studies will provide the molecular basis for rational drug design for the purpose of chemotherapy and for design of metal complexes for the study of DNA structure.
 A review about the structure and function of metalloantibiotics can be found here.
+Metal binding to peptidyl histatin-5 was investigated with Co(II) as a paramagnetic NMR probe and Cu(II) as an EPR probe.
+The Cu(II) complex of histatin-5 shows significant oxidative activity, which was implicated to be involved in its biological function.

 A Book Chapter on NMR of Paramagnetic Species